Employee Theft Prevention Guide - Statics

 Restitution is possible for a prosecuted case.
 It may be civil restitution or full restitution of the assets.
 It depends on the state, the civil statute, and how the Company proceeds with the case.
 For example, damages might be up to $1,000 for adults and $5,000 against parents whose child stole.
 The value of the theft is usually irrelevant when it comes to restitution.

-It is best to speak with counsel to determine what is possible, and there should be a clear guide to policy and procedure if you will seek restitution for any thefts.
+It is best to speak with counsel to determine what is possible.
+If you seek restitution for any thefts, there should be a clear guide to policy and procedure.

-If prosecuting, restitution is up to the courts, and the amount is set up based on payment and length of time.
+If prosecuted, restitution is up to the courts, and the amount is set up based on payment and length of time.

-For cases that are not prosecuted, a written agreement with a promissory note should be created, such as giving the person one year of equal payments to make restitution for what they stole.
+A written agreement with a promissory note should be created for cases not prosecuted, such as giving the person one year of equal payments to make restitution for what they stole.

-An employee may voluntarily give up vacation pay, profit sharing, final pay, and other monetary options they have as a way to pay back what they stole.
-If this is the case, documentation of their voluntary option must be created and notarized to ensure the employee cannot come back later and say something different.
-It is important to check with counsel and human resources before agreeing to this type of restitution.
+Employees may voluntarily give up vacation pay, profit sharing, final pay, and other monetary options to pay back what they stole.
+If this is the case, documentation of their voluntary option must be created and notarized to ensure the employee cannot return later and say something different.
+Checking with counsel and human resources before agreeing to this restitution is essential.

 V. Post-Theft Review